Art Survey at AIC: Modernism and Beyond |

 Description

 This course emphasizes the artist's role in children's picture book illustration and focuses on the world of visual storytelling.
-Through demonstrations and in-class assignments, students working at a variety of skill levels explore materials and techniques used to create children's book illustrations; images that guide children into a whole new imaginative universe through a sequence of memorable visual images.
-Creating book dummies to organize their ideas, students learn to balance text and image on the page.
-Students should have basic drawing skills.
+Through demonstrations and in-class assignments, students working at various skill levels explore materials and techniques used to create children's book illustrations, which are images that guide children into a whole new imaginative universe through a sequence of memorable visual images.
+Students learn to balance text and image on the page by creating book dummies to organize their ideas.
+Basic drawing skills are helpful.

 |